techidaily/site-facebook/source/_posts/analyzing-the-motive-behind-facebooks-just-feed-change.md

  With this renaming, Facebook has closed the loop.
 Posts by your friends, groups, pages you follow, and others will now be in the Feed.

- Politics and current affairs will now be in Facebook News; according to[Axios](https://www.axios.com/facebook-news-tab-traffic-378e8106-d7f8-481e-b500-e334d3beda3e.html) , US, UK, and German publishers included in the News tab credit Facebook News for referring 30% of all the Facebook traffic they get.
+ Politics and current affairs will now be in Facebook News; according to [Axios](https://www.axios.com/facebook-news-tab-traffic-378e8106-d7f8-481e-b500-e334d3beda3e.html) , US, UK, and German publishers included in the News tab credit Facebook News for referring 30% of all the Facebook traffic they get.

  Therefore, segregating the news away from regular updates by your friends and family is a legally smart move for Facebook.
 It will certainly help their case with regulators if it drives down misinformation.
 In that regard, a change from News Feed to Feed makes sense.